 U.S. Federal Reserve officials dropped their promise to remain “patient” in raising rates in March 2015 and nudged borrowing costs higher in December for the first time since 2006.
 They’re trying to get markets used to the idea that they’ve returned to setting policy meeting-by-meeting, based purely on the economic data in front of them, ending an extraordinary era of communications that began in 2008.
 For more than six years they committed to keeping rates near zero, sometimes for specific chunks of the calendar, sometimes until certain thresholds for unemployment and inflation were met, and sometimes for bafflingly hazy periods, such as the “considerable time” that appeared in March 2014.
 By contrast, the European Central Bank has stuck with vague language all along.
 Central bank watchers around the globe have also latched on to new economic forecasts and inflation targets provided as part of the forward guidance push, some of which are sowing confusion.
 The shifts have triggered bouts of volatility in global markets, reminding some critics of the blessings of bewilderment.
-Conflicting statements from Bank of England Governor Mark Carney in June 2014 prompted one lawmaker to say he was acting like an “unreliable boyfriend” – “one day hot, one day cold.”
+Conflicting statements from Bank of England Governor Mark Carney in June 2014 prompted one lawmaker to say he was acting like an “unreliable boyfriend” — “one day hot, one day cold.”

 "If I seem unduly clear to you, you must have misunderstood what I said." --Alan Greenspan, 1987